 - 1. Power off the device. - 2.
-While using a paper clip or push pin to press in the reset switch, power on the unit and hold the reset switch for 30 seconds while powering on the device, then release the reset switch.
+While using a paper clip or push pin to press in the reset switch, power on the unit, wait for the OLED reset menu on the front to display, then release the reset switch.

-The OLED will display the reset manu.
+The OLED will display the reset menu.

-3. Push the Backup button the front panel to scroll through the menu to the OS Reinstall option.
+3. Push the Backup button on the front panel to scroll through the menu to the OS Reinstall option.

-4. Press the recessed reset button at the back to confirm the menu selection and proceed to that option.
+4. Press the recessed reset button once at the back to confirm the menu selection and proceed with that option.

-The system will boot reset to the fatory default settings.
+The system will reboot reset to the factory default settings.